ellipsis-tech/code-24-analysis/mcq-03-number-of-recursive-calls.md

 Hence, the answer is `D` for 300 points.

-There were a number of participants who did not notice that there will be a maximum of $K$ recursive calls in the $2K$ -ST. We awarded 100 points if you picked option `B` which was $\log_{2K} N$ calls.
+There were a number of participants who did not notice that there will be a maximum of $K$ recursive calls in the $2K$ -ST due to the inefficient implementation of the Pseudocode given in the question.
+We awarded 100 points if you picked option `B` which was $\log_{2K} N$ calls.